Scandinavian Journal of Statistics

 The Scandinavian Journal of Statistics is a quarterly peer-reviewed scientific journal of statistics.
 It was established in 1974 by four Scandinavian statistical learned societies.
-It is published by John Wiley & Sons and the editors-in-chief are Sangita Kulathinal (University of Helsinki), Jaakko Peltonen (University of Tampere) and Mikko J. Sillanpää (University of Oulu).
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 1.040, ranking it 97th out of 125 journals in the category "Statistics & Probability".
+It is published by John Wiley & Sons and the editors-in-chief are Rolf Larsson (Uppsala University), Xavier de Luna (Umeå University) and Aila Särkkä (Chalmers University of Technology and University of Gothenburg).
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 1.0, ranking it 98th out of 167 journals in the category "Statistics & Probability".

+Editors

+A historical list of editors since the inception of the journal.